patternfly/training-scenarios/react-charts/donut-utilization-chart/step5.md

 /&gt;
 </pre>

-3) <strong>Add a `padding` property to the component.</strong>
+3) <strong>Add the `padding` property to that section:</strong>

-This `padding` property adds more padding to accommodate the legend.

-Copy this code to the editor:
+In this case, give it the following values.
+More padding will be added to the right property to accommodate the axis labels.

+- bottom: 20
+- left: 20
+- right: 290
+- top: 20

+It should look like this:

 <pre class="file" data-target="clipboard">
 padding={{